Danny-Devs/dannydevsV3/src/components/content/blog002.md

-# Why Vue 3 is Poised and Ready for its coming Golden Age
+# Why Vue 3 is Poised for a Golden Age

 ## From Options to Composition